kimjoyc/LeetCode/README.md

 -109 <= target <= 109

 ### Solution
 The provided C++ code defines a Solution class with a function twoSum that uses a hash map to store previously seen numbers and their indices.
-The algorithm achieves O(n) time complexity and O(n) space complexity.
+The algorithm achieves O(n^2) time complexity and O(1) space complexity.

 ## Best Time to Buy and Sell Stock